Balanced Three Phase Power

 and the total complex power is

 where Zp = Zp∠θ is the load impedance per phase.
-(Zp could be ZY or Z∆)
+(Zp could be ZY or Z)

-Alternatively, we may write Equation.(12) as
+Alternatively, we may rewrite the equation as

 Remember that Vp, Ip, VL, and IL are all rms values and that θ is the angle of the load impedance or the angle between the phase voltage and the phase current.